The Most Beautiful Christmas Tree Decorating Ideas

 Now that we’ve covered the basics of how to decorate a Christmas tree, it’s time to get to the Christmas tree decorating ideas!

-For this flocked Christmas tree I added to our master bedroom, I opted to keep it simple.
-Using white lights to add charm and character, I was able to create the perfect classic, elegant farmhouse look.
+For this flocked Christmas tree I added to our primary bedroom, I opted to keep it simple.
+Using white lights to add charm and character, I was able to create the perfect casual, yet elegant look.

-I also made this DIY tree basket with some basic supplies.
+I also made this DIY tree basket with some basic supplies for my mini tree in the bedroom.
 It was super easy!
 I didn’t have to spend a lot of time, energy, or money on this project, and the result is fantastic and festive.

 You can even skip the ornaments all together like Eden at Sugar and Charm did.
 Instead of opting for decorations, she chooses vibrant and colorful berries to decorate her tree.